aishwaryabhagatt/LiveChatroom/README.md

 # Golden Chatroom

-A real-time chatroom web application built using Java 17, Spring Boot, WebSocket, and Thymeleaf.
+A real-time chatroom web application built using Java 17, Spring Boot, and WebSocket.
 This application allows users to chat in a shared environment, featuring a modern tech stack with a responsive user interface.

 ## Features